FinnNahon/finnnahon.github.io/content/info/resources/_index.md

 ## travel

-- [Atlas Obscura](https://www.atlasobscura.com/): a website that focuses on discovering and documenting the world's hidden wonders, unusual places, and unique experiences
+- [Atlas Obscura](https://www.atlasobscura.com/): a website that focuses on discovering and documenting the world's hidden wonders, unusual places, and unique experiences.